 There is no fee to visit.
-The memorial is open 24 hours a day and is in an outdoor setting
+The memorial is open 24 hours a day and is in an outdoor setting.

 From Smithsonian Metro, it's a 15-20 minute walk following Independence Avenue to the west.

-Bookstore, restrooms, and drinking fountains are located across West Basin Drive near the main entrance.
+The bookstore, restrooms, and drinking fountains are located across West Basin Drive near the main entrance.

 Things to do include ranger programs at times posted in the memorial.